-9.1 The following section describes the potential effects the construction works will have on the subject trees.
-Mitigation measures are recommended, and this information should be read in conjunction with the supporting Tree Protection Plan (TPP).
+9.1 Table 1 lists the potential effects the construction works will have on the subject trees.
+Mitigation measures are discussed in more detail below, and this information should be read in conjunction with the supporting Tree Protection Plan (TPP).